fz172/fanfly/_posts/2024-07-04-pitot_assembly.md

 ### Bending the pitot tubes

-The 2 aluminum tubes came with GAP26 was super long, and stright goes up.
+The 2 aluminum tubes came with GAP26 was super long, and straight goes up.
 I needed to both cut them and bend them so they can smoothly connect to the plastic tubes, and they have to be longer than 8 inches.

 I tried to bend them with hand while attached to the wing.
 I was able to do that but all the parts around it were shaking as I moved things around.
 I decided to just take the part off the wing to bend it, then insert back.

-While I was removing/inserting the tubes, I noticed the rivets inside of the mast were rubbing the tubes, so I put some temperary silicon tape for protection.
+While I was removing/inserting the tubes, I noticed the rivets inside of the mast were rubbing the tubes, so I put some temporary silicon tape for protection.
 They were removed at the end.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczMFpAZqTA1yjOjN8hTsOW4FY4ZZfElBIrgSxR4yu2YxJ0jil_AbcKbUeoMcvZxbR8dYHz85hjSduCYsuJa0QjGdYPVh4HEnxA2tt3A2QAPAhU8xY_m28szUv2sjgcPkEFDbHYZCE2p0VZojEzM8EqRk0g=w2328-h3092-s-no-gm?authuser=0)
-_Bending tubes in progress, and note the silicon tape for temperary protection._
+_Bending tubes in progress, and note the silicon tape for temporary protection._

 After some finessing, the tubes were finally connected!